PBrockmann/wms-pyferret/README.md

 * **nwjs** (http://nwjs.io/downloads/), choose the stable release.

 ####Installation notes
+* nw should be accessible from your $PATH environment variable
 * on Mac OS X: nwjs should be renamed nw and accessible with the $PATH environment variable (or changed in pyferretWMS.py)

 ####Work based on